NeuroNetMem/PythonPlugin/README.md

 - run `./build-linux.sh`.
 The Plugin should be compiled and copied to the neighboring plugin-GUI source tree.

-####MacOSX
+#### MacOSX
 - With Anaconda: a detection script runs at compilation.
 Because the compilation environment gets evaluated by XCode before any of the build phases are run, you may need to build the project *twice*, the second time should succeed.
 If any XCode guru has a solution for that, that would be welcome.

-##Usage
+## Usage

-###Create New Module Dirctory and Framework Code
+### Create New Module Dirctory and Framework Code
--Navigate to python_modules directy from the command line.
+- Navigate to python_modules directy from the command line.
 `cd PythonPlugin/python_modules`
--Run module creation code, where "YourPluginName" is the name you choose for the plugin.
+- Run module creation code, where "YourPluginName" is the name you choose for the plugin.
 `python generatePlugin.py YourPluginName`
-###Modifying Framework Code
+### Modifying Framework Code
-###Compilation
+### Compilation
--In the module's directory (i.e. "YourPluginName/"), run setup.py.
+- In the module's directory (i.e. "YourPluginName/"), run setup.py.
 `python setup.py build_ext --inplace`
-###Load Python Module in Open Ephys
+### Load Python Module in Open Ephys
--Drag PythonFilter into signal chain
+- Drag PythonFilter into signal chain
--Click on the select file button
+- Click on the select file button
--Navigate to the module's directory in the file selector -Double click on the .so file
+- Navigate to the module's directory in the file selector
+- Double click on the .so file